600 West Walnut Street

 853 West Walnut Street

 8:30 a.m. – 4:30 p.m.

 The communications staff works closely with the admission office and other offices on campus to tell the Centre story.

 Produces digital photography and videography in support of College-wide marketing, recruitment, fundraising, and stewardship efforts.
 Also, manages the College’s digital archive and its Instagram, Flickr, Vimeo, and YouTube channels.

 Robert comes to us from Richmond, Virginia.
 He studied at the School of Media Arts and Design at James Madison University and worked at the National Center for State Courts as their chief photographer and digital media assistant.
 Robert brings a wealth of experience, creativity, and talent to this position.
 Beyond his impressive still photography, he offers strong skills as a videographer and brings a savvy eye to other areas of importance in our office, such as digital archiving and social media.

 Diane has been a college writer and editor for more than 20 years, most of them at Centre.
 She graduated with distinction from the history honors program at the University of Virginia.

-Mary Kay (Katie) began working at Centre in 2000 and is responsible for a variety of duties within the Communications Office – administrative, organizational, design and production of some publications, website updating, as well as project coordination and planning within the department.
+Mary Kay (Katie) began working at Centre in 2000 and is responsible for a variety of duties within the Communications Office.
+Some of her duties include updating sections of the website using Wordpress, publication design and production using Adobe InDesign and Photoshop, as well as a variety of administrative and organizational duties within the department.